desec-io/desec-stack/docs/auth/tokens.rst

 Retrieving a Specific Token
 ```````````````````````````

-To retrieve a list of currently valid tokens, issue a ``GET`` request to the
+To retrieve information about a specific token, issue a ``GET`` request to the
 token's endpoint::

     curl -X GET https://desec.io/api/v1/auth/tokens/{id}/ \